 A makerspace is a place where students can experiment and innovate in a safe environment.
 Through this process, students are able to learn and explore different concepts and techniques.
 We are equipped with all sorts of tools such as drills, routers, sanders, files, screwdrivers, 3D printers, 3D scanner, robots, and more.
 We also have iMacs with a wide range of software that students can use to plan and create their designs and prototypes.
 We place an emphasis on incorporating STEAM and Service projects into the learning process and providing support to students to turn their ideas into reality.

 At Colegio Maya, we place an emphasis on digital citizenship and accountability.
 Our students “understand the rights, responsibilities, and opportunities of living, learning and working in an interconnected digital world” (ISTE Standard).
-Colegio Maya has recently adopted the Google program “Be and Internet Awesome” and we use Common Sense Media resources to help them become responsible digital citizens.
+Colegio Maya has recently adopted the Google program “Be and Internet Awesome” and we use Common Sense Media Resources to help them become responsible digital citizens.

 Technology in the Classroom

 In Elementary, Technology is part of their core classes and it is imparted by a specialist.
 The students begin by researching the topic of the project and gather information by answering research questions.
-They present a range of examples of successful products and based on their analysis if these and interest, they develop ideas to create their own successful product.
+They present a range of examples of successful products and based on their analysis of these and interest, they develop ideas to create their own successful product.
 The process is recorded and presented in an individual report that also helps students work on their commutation and writing skills, as well as, referencing and sourcing skills.

 In Secondary, the students have different choices on Technology classes as electives, which are Video Game Design, Computer Sciences, Advertising and Marketing, Design Technology, Tech Applications, and Multimedia Design.
 Each class provides students different learning opportunities and a wider range of experiences.